tsuru/docs/src/user_guides/deploy_nodejs_apps.md

 ### package-lock.json (strong recommended)

 The package-lock.json file is crucial in Node.js projects for ensuring consistent and reproducible builds.
-Here's why generating and maintaining this file is important: Ensures Consistent Dependency Versions, Speeds Up Installations and Improves Security
+Here's why generating and maintaining this file is important: ensures consistent dependency versions, speeds Up installations and improves security

 ## yarn.lock (optional)